 Resource Consents are issued under the Resource Management Act 1991.
 There is a set process, with set timeframes that Councils need to follow.
-The application process is outlined in detail below.
+You can see a summary of the application process here (mobile friendly version is avaialable here) or in more detail below.
+You can find out about how long it takes to process a consent here.

 The process for getting consent will be easier if you know how the RMA affects your project and what you need to do to have your consent approved.
 Before making an application for resource consent, careful consideration needs to be given to what an application should contain.
 Before you start to fill out the correct application form for your activity: